ember-learn/ember-blog/content/the-ember-times-issue-177.md

 ## [Virtual EmberConf 2021 🔥 📼](https://www.youtube.com/playlist?list=PL4eq2DPpyBbkc3vz8_N4xkeboowQcPQbK)

 Heyo!
-Did you miss out on Virtual Ember Conf 2021?
+Did you miss out on Virtual EmberConf 2021?
 Did you see some talks, but missed others?
 Did you watch all of the content, but want to re-watch things!? 👀 Fear not, the the suite of full conference talks can now be found online now as [individual videos](https://www.youtube.com/playlist?list=PL4eq2DPpyBbkc3vz8_N4xkeboowQcPQbK).

 If you didn't get a chance to see them you shouldn't miss the two part keynote [part 1](https://www.youtube.com/watch?v=pJPUQQQ9QDg&list=PL4eq2DPpyBbkc3vz8_N4xkeboowQcPQbK&index=10) and [part 2](https://www.youtube.com/watch?v=1Z6cLV2licU&list=PL4eq2DPpyBbkc3vz8_N4xkeboowQcPQbK&index=11) by none other than our own [Yehuda Katz (@wycats)](https://github.com/wycats) and [Godfrey Chan @chancancode)](https://github.com/chancancode).